How to introduce pets to children

 For children with little experience being around pets, house rules can help educate them on how to approach and handle animals respectfully and with care.

-Some simple and effective rules you might want to consider:
+Some simple and effective rules you might want to consider are:

 • No shouting or loud voices around your kitten or puppy